Salaam Remi

-Salaam Remi Gibbs (born May 14, 1972) is a Grammy winning American record producer known for his association with Nas, Amy Winehouse, Alicia Keys, Fugees, Fergie, Estelle, Black Thought, and Miguel, and for his reggae-tinged (often referred to as "broken-bottle") approach to production.
+Salaam Remi Gibbs (born May 14, 1972) is an American record producer.
+He is most known for producing material for close associates Nas, Amy Winehouse, and Jazmine Sullivan, but has also produced for other mainstream acts including Alicia Keys, Fugees, Doja Cat, Miguel, Fergie, Alessia Cara, Nelly Furtado, and Estelle, among others.
+Gibbs is noted for his reggae-tinged (often referred to as "broken-bottle") approach to production.

+After ten Grammy Award nominations, Gibbs won Best Compilation Soundtrack for Visual Media for his work on The United States vs. Billie Holiday soundtrack (2021).
+In 2016 he formed the group No Panty, with rappers Bodega Bamz, Joell Ortiz and Nitty Scott, and released the mixtape Westside Highway Story, which he produced entirely.

 Biography

 Early life and career beginnings

-The son of studio musician Van Gibbs, Remi first appeared on record as the keyboard player on Kurtis Blow's 1986 release Kingdom Blow.
+Salaam Remi Gibbs was born in Queens, New York to a Trinidadian mother and Barbadian father, studio musician Van Joseph Gibbs.
+Remi first appeared on record as the keyboard player on Kurtis Blow's 1986 release Kingdom Blow.
 In the late 1980s, Remi began mixing records.
 His first full production was in 1992, for the hip-hop group Zhigge.
 He worked with the Fugees and Black Sheep.